 San Salvador, the capital of El Salvador, sits in the shadow of the San Salvador volcano, one of twenty-two active volcanoes within the country's borders.
 The city is about 30km from the Pacific Ocean.
 If the Central American Volcanic Arc were above ground, it would be visible from El Salvador's Pacific coast.

 On October 10th, 1986, tectonic movement along the Central American Volcanic Arc caused an earthquake that devastated San Salvador, killing approximately fifteen hundred people and injuring over ten thousand.
 The earthquake, which reached a reported magnitude of 5.7, destroyed the city's infrastructure, leaving around two hundred thousand homeless.
-The disaster was on the front page of the New York Times the following day along with a black and white photograph of Mikhail Gorbachev, who was in Iceland to meet with President Reagan about arms controls.
+The disaster was on the front page of the New York Times the following day alongside a black and white photograph of Mikhail Gorbachev, who was in Iceland to meet with President Reagan about arms controls.

 In 1986, El Salvador was six years into a civil war that would last until 1992.